-This is a short guide to Australian electricity grid data supplied by AEMO (the market operator) for the NEM (the grid in Queensland, New South Wales, Victoria, South Australia, and Tasmania).
+This is a short guide to Australian electricity grid data supplied by AEMO (the market operator) for the Australian National Electricity Market (NEM) (the grid in Queensland, New South Wales, Victoria, South Australia, and Tasmania).

 The MMSDM provides both actual data and forecasts for a range of variables - including prices, demand and electricity flows.
 Data in the MMSDM is supplied from three different, overlapping sources:

 Some report names can be slighty different across sources - for example

 The wholesale electricity price is known as the trading price - a half hourly price for electricity.
 The trading price is the average of the six dispatch prices that occur within a half hour - the dispatch price is a 5 minute price for electricity.